The Pumpkin Patch & Festival Story

 St. Matthew Pumpkin Grants

 Pumpkin Grants are given each year to fund local ministries.
 Applications are due by January 1 of each year, and must be sponsored by a St. Matthew member.
-Almost $16,000 was granted last year to the Mid-Del Food Pantry, Mission Mid-Del Master's Market, Mabel Bassett Correctional Center Arts & Crafts, Leah's Hope, RSVP, Mobile Meals, St. Matthew Utility Assistance, and 4FX Free Community Dinner.
+Over $20,000 was granted last year to the Mid-Del Food Pantry, Mission Mid-Del Master's Market, and Mobile Meals.
 Purchasing a pumpkin really does help others!

 Animals LOVE Pumpkins!

 Each year, some of our pumpkins go unsold, but they are still enjoyed by others!
 It's true - animals LOVE pumpkins.
 Local farmers come to pick up the pumpkins that are left in November, and farm animals get to enjoy a special treat.
 Pumpkins are their candy.